 If you were to stand in the middle of the Grand Canyon and shout ‘Hello’, you would hear the original waveform reflected back to you.
 There would be a slight delay due to the distance the sounwave has to travel, but your words, and voice, would be clearly recognisable.

 The Mayans accomplished the transformation of sound using only the embedded energy in the original waveform.
-For them to have accomplished such an incredible feat, must have known the waveform geometry, of a ‘clap’.
+For them to have accomplished such an incredible feat, they must have known the waveform geometry, of a ‘clap’.
 And the precise shape of the internal chamber and aperture which would convert the energy into the song of the Quetzal.

 And they called these people ‘Savages’.

 "A savage is not one who lives in a forest, but the one who destroys it."

 BIRDS OF A FEATHER

 The Quetzal was the sacred bird of the ancient Mayas and Aztecs.
 The name is derived from the word quetzal, meaning "precious" or "sacred”.
 The quetzal is also associated with the feathered serpent creator god Quetzalcoatl and seen as a symbol for goodness and light.
 The bird was a symbol of freedom and wealth.